 Setting up the right office at home is pivotal for improving your on-screen performance and the way your customers perceive you.
 Regardless of whether or not you’ll be seeing them in person, a sloppy appearance and questionable surroundings will not have your buyers feel at ease.
 If you feel uncomfortable with your current set up at home, be sure to change your backgrounds with green screens.

 Andy and I have both interviewed a ton of people during the pandemic and sadly, they don’t dress the part.
 Many think that because visiting an officer is no longer necessary, that they don’t have to look their best, that results and results only will be the game-changer.
 Though this is partially true, as a sales leader interviewing for an SDR position, can you really trust a seller to look their best for your prospects if they didn’t look their best interviewing for the job?

 The Present and Future of Virtual Selling

 Sellers who weren’t hitting their quotas and upon entering a virtual selling position were nervous have no fear.
-It is now a level playing field and the opportunity for you and top sellers to learn new strategies.
+It is now a level playing field and an opportunity for you and top sellers to learn new strategies.
 If you can find a way to identify customer needs, wants, and concerns, convert random social selling activities into digital selling, and leverage the correct use of video, you will come out on top in this changing virtual selling world.

 Remember, we’re still scratching the surface of what this digitally evolved sales world will look like and it’s a great opportunity to start fresh or pick up where you left off as a top seller.

-Outline of This Virtual Selling Episode
+Outline of This Virtual Selling Podcast Episode